 A smooth-swinging switch-hitter who delivered clutch hits for three different World Series champions across two decades.

-Chili Davis brought a cool, Jamaican-born rhythm to the batter’s box for 19 major league seasons, his sweet swing from both sides of the plate making him one of the most consistent and feared designated hitters of his era.
-After breaking in with the San Francisco Giants, where his potent bat and distinctive name made him a fan favorite, Davis truly flourished as a run-producing cornerstone for the California Angels and later the Minnesota Twins.
-His game was built not on flashy defense but on a professional, unflappable approach to hitting, a skill that made him invaluable in October.
-He collected World Series rings with the 1991 Twins and the 1998 and 1999 Yankees, proving his value to contenders seeking a veteran presence.
-After retiring, Davis transitioned smoothly into coaching, becoming a sought-after hitting guru known for his ability to simplify the mental side of the game for sluggers in Boston, Chicago, and New York.
+Chili Davis won World Series rings with the 1991 Minnesota Twins and the 1998 and 1999 New York Yankees over 19 major league seasons.
+The Jamaican-born switch-hitter broke in with the San Francisco Giants, where his potent bat and distinctive name made him a fan favorite.
+He flourished as a run-producing cornerstone for the California Angels and later the Twins.
+His game relied on a professional, unflappable approach to hitting rather than flashy defense, a skill invaluable in October.
+After retiring, Davis became a sought-after hitting coach, simplifying the mental side of the game for sluggers in Boston, Chicago, and New York.

 1946–1964